devopsmaycry/decoy/README.md

 ## Pre-compiled deployment

-Build a static binary for any Linux target without Docker or Go installed on the host.
+Build a static binary for any Linux target or Windows without Docker or Go installed on the host.

 ### Build